Periodontal Disease Treatment (Gum Disease)

 • What is gum recession?

-If you notice a tooth looks long or you experience sensitivity or pain when brushing and flossing, you could have gum recession.
-Be sure to come in and have one of the doctor’s take a look.
-If you have recession we can typically graft a small amount of skin from your palate and patch it over the receding area.
-The treatment helps protect the tooth from further damage.
-It is a minor procedure that can be done for a single tooth or multiple teeth depending on your need.
+If you experience sensitivity or pain when brushing and flossing, or if you notice a tooth that looks longer than usual, you may have gum recession.
+It is important to come in for a check-up with one of our doctors to determine if you have gum recession.
+The good news is that we can typically treat it through a minor procedure where a small amount of skin from your palate is grafted onto the receding area.
+This treatment helps protect the tooth from further damage and can be performed for a single tooth or multiple teeth depending on your needs.

 What are you waiting for?